MandiDarling/hello-world/README.md

 # hello-world
-Just a but of practice
+Just a bit of practice